KiandaBPM/docs/content/docs/low-code/why-choose-lowcode.md

 Kianda Developer can be utilised to implement HTTP requests and [API](/docs/apis/) calls to allow for real-time data interactions.
 To learn more about low-code development, see [What is Low-Code Development?](/docs/getting-started/welcome/low-code/).

-Using your **administrator** role, there are several ways you can customise the Kianda platform as a developer, typically by:

-1. Editing the **Global JavaScript file**

-2. Editing the **Global CSS file**

-3. **Building widgets** for rules, fields, dashboards and data connectors

-4. **Customising list widgets** to present data in dashboards

-5. Creating beautiful **rich text** for emails and forms

-In addition to the above customisations, you can use your JavaScript knowledge to create smart **expressions** that can be used in text box, number and rich text fields, as well as **anywhere that uses rich text** like Send email rule body text for emails, Meeting request rule and rich text widget for dashboards.

 ## Why choose low-code development?